-The Fund invests in financial instruments and enters into transactions that are denominated in currencies other than its functional currency, in US Dollars (USD) and Canadian Dollars (CAD) only.
+The Fund invests in financial instruments and enters into transactions that are denominated in currencies other than its functional currency, being US Dollars (USD) and Euro (EUR) only (2021: US Dollars (USD) and Euro (EUR) only).
 Consequently, the Fund is exposed to risk that the exchange rate of its currency relative to other foreign currencies may change in a manner that has an adverse effect on the fair value or future cash flows of that portion of the scheme's financial assets or liabilities denominated in currencies other than the Australian Dollar.

-The Fund's policy with respect to managing its currency risk is to limit its total foreign currency exposure to less than 10 percent of the scheme's net assets, with no individual foreign currency exposure being greater than 5 percent of the net assets.
+The Fund's policy with respect to managing its currency risk is to limit its total foreign currency and investment exposure to less than 20 percent (2021: 10 percent) of the scheme's net assets, with no individual foreign currency and investment exposure being greater than 15 percent (2021: 7 percent) of the net assets.
 The scheme's currency risk is managed on a daily basis by the investment manager in accordance with policies and procedures in place.
 The scheme's currency positions and exposures are regularly monitored by the directors.